4 Product Marketing and Campaign Management Partnership Strategies

 - Goals/OKRs/KPIs

-- Audience insights
+- Audience Insights

 - Messaging

-- Sales alignment
+- Sales Alignment

 Product marketing?
 Not so much.
 In fact, 15% of product marketing teams don’t have OKRs in place.
 Many PMMs are working without success measurements to brag about.
-There’s no reason product marketing shouldn’t be aligned to success metrics – they’re critical to the success of the company.
-Without success metrics, they’re often relegated to support staff.
+There’s no reason product management shouldn’t be aligned with success metrics.
+They’re critical to the company’s success.

-Since product marketers work with different functions of an organization, they should be held to similar, or even the same, goals as those functions.
 So, when it comes to closer alignment for product marketing and campaign management, here are some shared metrics to consider:

-- Share of voice / mentions (especially when it comes to big launches)
+- Share of voice/mentions (especially when it comes to big launches)

 - Deals impacted